send-me-a-ticket/multi-screen-wallpaper-generator/README.md

 # Multi Screen Wallpaper Generator
-Generates single wallpaper image for multiple screen sizes & layouts.
+Generates single wallpaper image for multiple screen sizes & resolutions.

-For scenarios where you are using multiple monitors of different resolutions, and sizes, this tool can instantly generate wallpapers that look seamless and beautiful !
+For scenarios where you are using multiple monitors of different resolutions, layouts, and sizes, this tool can instantly generate wallpapers that look seamless and beautiful !

 ## To Use
 ### Windows Users